hwisungi/cpp-build-insights-samples/README.md

 In order to build and run the samples in this repository, you need:

 - Visual Studio 2022 and above (requires platform toolset version v143).
-- BuildInsights SDK version 1.4.1 or later
+- BuildInsights SDK version 1.4.2 or later
-- Windows 8 and above.
+- Windows 10 and above.
+Windows 11 is recommended.

 CAToolsetPerfDataCollector requires compiler and Code Analysis toolsets available in Visual Studio 2022 17.11 and later.